ljavorsk/IZA-proj2/README.md

 #### Adding new student

-In the top section you can add the student and by draging the slider, choose his score.
+In the top section you can write student's name, and by draging the slider, choose his score.
-Simply by clicking at the **plus** button, the record will be added (haptic response will be triggered).
+Simply by clicking at the **plus** button, the record will be added to the database (haptic response will be triggered).

 ---
 <img align=left src="https://user-images.githubusercontent.com/52954689/82213840-1db53800-9915-11ea-8159-52f381bc0047.jpg" alt="editing" width="250" height="500">